-I also like this quiche because it has bacon, green onions and mushrooms in it.
-I take the easy route and use a pouch of real bacon pieces, but you can always fry your own bacon and crumble it.
-Or, if you’re not a meat-eater, you can leave out the bacon and add in some chopped tomatoes.
-So you can make this quiche the real easy way or make it a little more homemade, depending on how much time you have.
-Another great thing about this recipe is that it makes two quiches (you can halve the recipe if you just want to make one).
-Perfect for breakfast or brunch!
+I also like this quiche because it bakes up great in those frozen pie crusts, which saves some time and effort.
+If you prefer using your own homemade crust, that’s also an option.
+So you can make this quiche the real easy way or make it a little more homemade, depending on how much time and energy you have.
+Another great thing about this recipe is that it makes two quiche (you can halve the recipe if you just want to make one).
+It’s perfect for breakfast or brunch!

 BACON ONION MUSHROOM QUICHE by NancyC

-Makes two 9″ quiches
+Makes two 9″ quiche

-- 2 frozen 9″ deep dish pie shells
+2 frozen 9″ deep dish pie shells

-- 1 (3-ounce) package real bacon pieces (about 3/4 cup)–or substitute 3/4 cup chopped tomatoes
+1 (3-ounce) package real bacon pieces (about 3/4 cup)–—or substitute 3/4 cup chopped tomatoes for a meatless quiche

-- 5 green onions, finely chopped
+5 green onions, finely chopped

-- 1 (4-ounce) can sliced mushrooms (or mushroom pieces and stems), well drained
+1 (4-ounce) can sliced mushrooms (or mushroom pieces and stems), well drained

-- 1 1/2 cups shredded cheddar cheese
+1 1/2 cups shredded cheddar cheese

-- 1 1/2 cups shredded Fiesta (Mexican style) Blend cheese
+1 1/2 cups shredded Fiesta (Mexican style) Blend cheese

-- 1 1/4 cups Half & Half (light cream)
+1 1/4 cups Half & Half (light cream)

-- 1/2 cup sour cream or plain Greek yogurt
+1/2 cup sour cream or plain Greek yogurt

-- a few dashes of salt
+A few dashes of salt

-- a dash of pepper
+A dash of pepper

-- 1 Tbsp. flour
+1 Tablespoon flour

-Divide mixture evenly between the two pie crust shells, put in the 350-degree oven and bake for 45 minutes or until set (I like to put the pie crusts on a large rimmed 13×18 baking pan while the quiches are baking–it’s easier to put them in and take them out that way).
-Also, you can cover the quiches with foil the last 10 minutes of baking if your crusts are getting too browned.
+Divide mixture evenly between the two pie crust shells, put in the 350˚F oven and bake for 45 minutes or until set (I like to put the pie crusts on a large rimmed 13×18″ baking pan while the quiche bakes—it’s easier to put them in and take them out that way).
+Also, you can cover the quiche with foil the last 10 minutes of baking if your crusts are getting too browned.

 Note: The egg filling will be a little puffed up when you take it out of the oven, but it settles down as it’s cooling.

-I like making the full recipe so I have two quiches–one to eat now and one to freeze for later!
+I like making the full recipe so I have two quiche—one to eat now and one to freeze for later!
 Do you enjoy making quiche and do you make your own crust or use pre-made crusts?